cami-project/cami-project/README.md

 The provisioning script installs a safe MySQL instance, creates a `cami` database and imports a basic schema for the database.
 It also creates a user with name `cami` and password `cami` that has full privileges and can connect from any host.

 The MySQL image available on DockerHub uses MySQL's recommended configs for production which causes mysqld to eat up ~500MB when the container is started.
 Make sure that the system running the container has more than 1GB of RAM available.
-``

 Building the image
 ```
-docker build -t cami/store:1.0 -f docker\cami-store\Dockerfile .
+docker build -t cami/store:1.0 -f docker/cami-store/Dockerfile .
 ```
 Run the store container:
 ```
 docker run -d --hostname cami-store --name cami-store -P cami/store:1.0
 ```
-If you're not running the database in a VM, then you need to obtain the local port that redirects to the docker container's `3306` (default mysql port).
+You need to obtain the local port that redirects to the docker container's `3306` (default mysql port).
 To obtain it run the command:
 ```
 $ docker ps -l
 ```
-And find the corresponding local port redirecting to 3306 from the output (e.g. 0.0.0.0:`32774`->3306) `[1]`
+And find the corresponding local port redirecting to 3306 (default mysql port) from the output (e.g. 0.0.0.0:`32777`->3306) `[1]`.
+Note this as you will need it later.

 ### cami-rabbitmq
 This instance hosts a Rabbit MQ server that will be used as a message broker by all **cami** components.
 The provisioning script installs the RabbitMQ instance, creates a `cami` vhost and a `cami` user